Интервью с Иваром Якобсоном

 People develop software around the world but in general the quality is poor, it takes a lot of time, and it is too expensive.
 We really take too long to educate people and it is hard to get competent people, etc…

 The bottom line is that we don’t really have a common understanding of what software development or software engineering is.
 That I think is the biggest and most serious problem today.
 People spend a lot of time on doing things that are actually not very difficult or smart, instead of reusing knowledge.
 Reuse of knowledge, reuse what it takes to develop software, is the most missing thing as I see it.
-And that is what the SEMAT community is addressing at its core.
+And that is what the SEMAT community is addressing at its core is addressing.

 So SEMAT helps to solve these problems?